Bachelorette Parties: F*cking Awesome, But Expensive. Let’s Talk About It.

 To the Partygoer

 Ladies, it is time we learn to say “no.” Trust me, I know what it is like to say “yes” to everything—I did it for years.
-Years 2003-2012, there was nothing that was going to stop me from going to EVERY SINGLE party on this damned rock hurling through space ESPECIALLY if the occasion was celebrating a human that I love.
+In the years between 2003 and 2012, there was nothing that was going to stop me from going to EVERY SINGLE party on this damned rock hurling through space ESPECIALLY if the occasion was celebrating a human that I love.
 I learned to say “no” through the process of quitting my corporate job to travel (and ultimately, become a freelancer), which meant I had to stop spewing money like a drunken party girl and really start considering my financial needs.

 Saying “no” to fun engagements can make us feel lonely.
 But as a personal finance writer who knows the stats, I assure you that if you can’t afford to go to seven bachelorette parties (and weddings) this year, you are not alone.
 43% of people in this country struggle to pay their monthly bills.
 Please understand that you are allowed to and should prioritize your financial well-being, even though cultural standards for attendance and obligation during bachelorette and wedding season may make you feel otherwise.